 Medications for Treating Anal Fissures

-- Nitrate ointment: Your doctor may prescribe a nitrate ointment to help increase blood flow to the anal canal.
-These ointments work to increase blood flow in the anal sphincter, which allows for better healing of fissures.
-Possible side effects include headaches, dizziness, and low blood pressure.
-Nitrate ointment should not be used within 24 hours of taking erectile dysfunction medications, such as Cialis, Levitra, or Viagra.
+- Nitrate ointment: Your doctor may prescribe one of these to help raise blood flow to the anal canal and sphincter, which helps fissures get better faster.
+Some side effects may include headaches, dizziness, and low blood pressure.
+Nitrate ointment should not be used within 24 hours of taking erectile dysfunction medicines like sildenafil (Viagra), tadalafil ( Cialis), or vardenafil ( Levitra).

-- Botox injections: When topical therapies aren’t effective, injecting botulinum toxin type A (Botox) into the anal sphincter is sometimes the next step in treatment.
-Botox injections temporarily paralyze the anal sphincter muscle, relieving pain and allowing healing to occur in between 60% to 80% of patients.
-Side effects can include temporary fecal incontinence and involuntary passage of gas.
-Recurrence of anal fissures has been shown to occur in about 42% of patients.
-Botox injections for anal fissures are still being examined in order to determine the best dosage, injection sites, and number of injections that are safe and healthy for treatment.
+- Botox injections: When topical treatments don't work, injecting botulinum toxin type A (Botox) into the sphincter is sometimes the next step.
+Botox injections temporarily paralyze the sphincter muscle, relieving pain and encouraging healing in 60% to 80% of patients.
+You may not be able to control your bowel movements or passing gas, but it's temporary.
+Researchers are still reviewing Botox to figure out the best dosage, injection sites, and amount that is safe and healthy to treat anal fissures.

-Surgery is usually reserved for anal fissures that have not healed with other forms of treatment.
-The surgery, called a lateral internal sphincterotomy (LIS), involves making a small incision in the anal sphincter muscle.
-As a result, pain and pressure are reduced, allowing the fissure to heal.
+You probably won't need surgery for anal fissures unless other forms of treatment haven't worked.
+The surgery, called a lateral internal sphincterotomy (LIS), involves making a small cut in the anal sphincter muscle.
+It reduces pain and pressure, allowing the fissure to heal.

-The pain from this procedure is typically mild and usually less severe than that of the fissure itself.
-The surgery may result in a temporary inability to control gas, mild fecal incontinence, or infection.
-But in the majority of cases, complete healing of fissures took place within 8 weeks after surgery.
+The pain from this surgery is usually mild.
+It hurts less than the fissure itself.
+The surgery might be followed by a temporary inability to control gas, mild fecal leakage, or infection.
+But in most cases, complete healing of fissures takes place within 8 weeks after surgery.